Contact Us for a Free Consultation (213) 542-0979

 When it comes to asserting your Fifth Amendment right, it's important to understand that there are only limited circumstances where this right can be invoked.
 These situations typically involve the risk of saying something that could incriminate you.
 This understanding can help you feel informed and clear about when and how to assert your Fifth Amendment right.

 One way to navigate the issue of being ordered to testify is by having an attorney.
 Your attorney, after hearing your story, can advise you on whether to assert your Fifth Amendment right.
+This professional guidance can provide you with a sense of reassurance and direction in such a complex legal situation.

 Can You Assert Your Fifth Amendment Right If Police Try To Talk To You?